Army Group North

-A formation named Army Group North was deployed on two separate occasions: Once during the Invasion of Poland (September – October 1939) and once during the German-Soviet war (1941–1945).
-The latter formation was trapped in the Courland peninsula in modern-day Latvia and was redesignated Army Group Courland on 25 January 1945.
+Army Group North (Heeresgruppe Nord) was the name of three separate army groups of the Wehrmacht during World War II.
+Its rear area operations were organized by the Army Group North Rear Area.

+The first Army Group North was deployed during the invasion of Poland and subsequently renamed Army Group B. The second Army Group North was created on 22 June 1941 from the former Army Group C and used in the northern sector of the Eastern Front from 1941 to January 1945.
+By then, this second Army Group North had gotten trapped in the Courland Pocket and was accordingly redesignated Army Group Courland.
+On the same day, the former Army Group Center, which was now defending the northernmost sector of the contiguous Eastern Front, was renamed Army Group North, assuming the status of the third and final iteration of the army group.

 First deployment of Army Group North: September – October 1939

 The staff of Army Group North was formally assembled on 2 September 1939 from the headquarters of 2nd Army, which in turn had been activated just a few days prior, on 26 August.
 Fedor von Bock, commanding general of 2nd Army, became the first commanding general of Army Group North.

 During the Invasion of Poland, Army Group North had two armies placed under its supervision: 3rd Army (Georg von Küchler) and 4th Army (Günther von Kluge).
 Additionally, it held four divisions as part of its army group reserves: 10th Panzer Division, 73rd Infantry Division, 206th Infantry Division and 208th Infantry Division.

 On the morning of 1 September 1939, 3rd Army began its advance from East Prussia southwards towards central Poland, whereas 4th Army attacked from Pomerania into the Danzig Corridor.

 Important battles by the 3rd Army during the Polish campaign included the Battle of Grudziądz, the Battle of Mława, the Battle of Różan, the Battle of Łomża, the Battle of Wizna and the Battle of Brześć Litewski.
 Important battles of the 4th Army included the Battle of Tuchola Forest, the Battle of Westerplatte, the Battle of Hel and the Battle of Gdynia.